 On 18 September, the CMA published new green claims guidance for fashion retailers following its investigation into green claims in the sector earlier this year.
 The CMA has also written to 17 brands (undisclosed) advising them to review their practices.
 The guidance broadly reiterates the principles from the CMA's undertakings recently agreed with ASOS, Boohoo and George at Asda (details here).
-It also includes illustrative examples of good/bad We'll report more in our next
+It also includes illustrative examples of good/bad practice to help retailers comply.
+We'll report more in our next addition..."